sunnyvalechha/Terraform/README.md

 ![image](https://github.com/user-attachments/assets/663c95d0-f0bc-4c76-aff7-fc4a4057d924)

-**VScode**: Restart VScode after following the above process, then check for the terraform version
+**VScode**: Restart VScode after following the above process, then check for the terraform version.
+Also, you might need to run the code in the folder (C:\terraform-bins)

 ![image](https://github.com/user-attachments/assets/fbec6dcf-c09a-4328-af26-0b2577d4e0db)

 **An alternate playground to run the Terraform is GitHub Codespaces**